Spiritual Meaning of Seeing the Moon in a Dream

 What does it mean to dream about the moon being huge?

 A huge or oversized moon amplifies whatever the moon normally represents.
-It signals that emotions, intuition, or a current life situation is demanding your full attention — you can't downplay it anymore.
+It signals that emotions, intuition, or a current life situation is demanding your full attention.
+You can't downplay it anymore.
 Many dreamers report this type of dream during emotionally overwhelming periods, or just before a breakthrough moment of self-understanding.

 What does seeing a full moon in a dream mean in Hinduism?